rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

 ## Configuration

-The Molecule configuration will be initialized as the default provided by molecule.
-I edit this to use CentOS 7 rather than the default Ubuntu 16.04.
+The Molecule configuration is initialized as the default provided by molecule.
+I edited this to use CentOS 7 rather than the default Ubuntu 16.04.
 Also, I recommend updating the name of the virtual machine to something different to distinguish that virtual machine in case we need to troubleshoot at some point.

-In this example our tests are very similar to my previous [Ansible role creation with Molecule](molecule-for-ansible-role-creation/) post.
-The primary (and possibly only) differences in our tests from the previous example is we're testing for the `httpd` service rather than `nginx`.
+In this example, our tests are very similar to my previous [Ansible role creation with Molecule](molecule-for-ansible-role-creation/) post.
+The primary (and possibly only) differences in our tests from the previous example is that we're testing for the `httpd` service rather than `nginx`.

 ```
 ~/Projects/example_playbooks/roles/apache_install$ cat molecule/default/molecule.yml